lindaiiako/lindaiiako.github.io/CineTTS/index.md

     </tr>
     <tr>
       <td>
-        The speaker is a female adult extrovert.
+        The speaker is a female adult <i>extrovert</i>.
 The speaker's relationship with the dialog partner is distant.
       </td>
       <td>
         expressive,<br>